OPUS Nordic Ham Bench

 At just 1500mm x 600mm, this relatively compact unit is a great addition to any performance gym, when it is not in use it stands vertically in just 600mm x 300mm footprint.

-Designed and manufactured in house, using 75 x 75 x 3.6mm box throughout (same as the rest of the KRATOS range) the weight and footprint creates stability and thus confidence for the athletes and other users.
+Designed and manufactured in-house, using 75 x 75 x 3.6mm box throughout (same as the rest of the OPUS range) the weight and footprint create stability and thus confidence for the athletes and other users.

 Our foot plate is larger than traditional GHRs, allowing the user to ground their feet effectively, can accommodate larger users such as front row forwards and gives more stability when stored vertically